spatie/laravel-collection-macros/README.md

 composer require amphp/parallel-functions
 ```

-Be aware that under the hood some overhead is introduced to make the parallel procession possible.
+Be aware that under the hood some overhead is introduced to make the parallel processing possible.
 When your `$callable` is only a simple operation it's probably better to use `map` instead.
 Also keep in mind that `parallelMap` can be memory intensive.

 ```php
 $pageSources = collect($urls)->parallelMap(function($url) {